farazsth98/farazsth98.github.io/_posts/2018-11-22-RealworldCTF-2018-SCSI.md

 }
 {% endhighlight %}

-The PCIDeviceClass properties are just good to help us identify the device, the `CTFState` initialization along with the MMIO and Bus creation happen in `ctf_realize`.
+The PCIDeviceClass properties are just helpful to us to identify the device.
+The `CTFState` initialization along with the MMIO and Bus creation happen in `ctf_realize`.

 {% highlight C %}
 void ctf_realize(CTFState *pdev, Error_0 **errp) {